-Just like its name suggests, this company focuses on improving the communication services to the deaf and people with hearing difficulties.
-CSD usually have freelance captioning positions for movies, TV broadcasts, and videos.
+Just like its name suggests, this company focuses on improving the communication services for the deaf and people with hearing difficulties.
+CSD usually has freelance captioning positions for movies, TV broadcasts, and videos.

 The captioning positions are listed under the Captioning Assistant page on their website.
 To get hired, you will have to ace a captioning test to get hired.

-The starting pay is $11.40 per hour video.
+The starting pay is $11.40 per hour of video.
 Your compensation will be increased twice a year.
-So, the people who have been here for long earn some good money.
+So, the people who have been here for a long time earn some good money.

 They have openings for both part-time and full-time workers.
 You, however, must be able to work on weekends, holidays and late in the evenings.

 If you have a background in Finance, I am sure you will love working at CopyTalk Business Services.
 Most of their gigs revolve around the financial world.

 As a CBS captioner, you will enjoy benefits such as paid training, and working from the comfort of your house.

 You, however, must dedicate between 16 and 40 hours of work per week.
 You will enjoy the privilege of creating your schedule, depending on your availability.

 Beginners are paid $8.25 per hour.
 This amount will be raised immediately after training.
 Your experience here will see you increase your earnings on the platform.

 To get started, fill out a form available on their website.
 They will contact you whenever they have openings.